Dual-Band PCB Antenna Design: Keeping Your EMI In-Line

 With advanced functionality and an extensive component library that allow you to implement dual-band antennas in your PCB design, Altium Designer can encourage your designing.
 It also has excellent CAD tools that allow you to design your own dual-band antenna.

-If you’re interested in finding out more about how to design with dual-band antennas, talk to an Altium expert today.
+If you’re interested in finding out more about how to design with dual-band antennas, talk to an Altium Designer expert today.